 How Can I Reduce My Car Insurance Premiums?

 - Get quotes from many different types of car insurance providers.
-With so many different factors that affect the cost of car insurance, your quotes can vary significantly among providers.
+With so many factors affecting car insurance costs, your quotes can vary significantly among providers.
 Look at both large national insurance providers and smaller local ones, as both can be very valuable.
-By taking the time to shop around for your insurance instead of just going with the first company you can find, you’ll save a significant amount of money.
+You’ll save a significant amount of money by taking the time to shop around for your insurance instead of just going with the first company you can find.
 If you’re struggling to find an insurance company that works for you, you may also want to consider going through an independent insurance agent.
 They can use their expertise to help you find the right coverage and discounts for your needs.

 - If you need to lower your premium prices quickly, consider raising your deductible.
-Raising your deductible should automatically lower your premium prices because you will need to pay more out of pocket if you do file a claim.
+Raising your deductible should automatically lower your premium prices because you must pay more out of pocket if you file a claim.
 Just be sure that you will realistically be able to pay your deductible should you get into an accident.

 - Reassess your coverage.
 Many people actually buy more coverage than they will ever use in an attempt to be cost-effective.
 Look into places where you can reasonably cut your coverage without putting yourself at risk on the road.

 - Ask about discounts.
 Almost all car insurance companies offer a range of discounts for their customers – you may just not be aware of them.
-You may be able to earn a discount just for switching to online bill pay or taking a short defensive driving course, for example.
-Check-in with your insurance company every time you renew your policy to see what your options are when it comes to discounts.
+You may earn a discount just for switching to online bill pay or taking a short defensive driving course, for example.
+Check in with your insurance company every time you renew your policy to see what your options are when it comes to discounts.

 - Look into mileage-based car insurance.
 If you don’t drive often, you can save a huge amount of money with mileage-based programs.
 These insurance programs charge you based on how much you drive instead of a flat monthly rate.
 Although they’re not available everywhere, it’s worth checking to see if these programs are available in your area.

-There are so many factors that affect the overall cost of your car insurance policy, including your gender and other demographic information.
+Many factors affect the overall cost of your car insurance policy, including your gender and other demographic information.
 Knowing how insurance premiums are calculated can help you be a smarter shopper and choose the right car insurance for your needs.
-Although gender does have some effect on your premiums, the overall price is a combined representation of the financial risk you present to your insurance company.
+Although gender affects your premiums, the overall price is a combined representation of the financial risk you present to your insurance company.